Have you been noticing that more and more moms are starting a blog?

 - Clicks – you get paid based on the the number of clicks

 This money-making strategy is entirely based on growing your blog traffic.
-The lowest tier to be accepted for placing ads on your blog is 25k pageviews.
+The lowest tier to be accepted for placing ads on your blog with Mediavine is 50k sessions.

 For a blog of mine, Smart Mom Ideas, I am using ads as a way to make money.
 Once accepted, the company chooses where to place ads on your blog and in your blog posts.
 Here is an example of what that would look like: